flopezag/tutorials.secured-OrionLD/docs/index.md

 `urn:ngsi-ld:Person:person001`).

 > Note: We should manage all the permissions related to the CEF Context Broker API but for this document we will focus on
 > the previous resources.
-The script `mgmt-users-organizations` will create all the corresponding permissions for
+The script `users-organizations` will create all the corresponding permissions for
 > this example application.

 ### List Permissions

-Listing the permissions with an application can be done by making a GET request to the `/v1/applications/{{application-id}}/permissions/` endpoint
+Listing the permissions with an application can be done by making a GET request to the `/v1/applications/{{application-id}}/permissions` endpoint

 #### :one::zero: Request